Read outside temperature with Ubuntu part 1

 Device #0: 22.6°C 72.6°F

-But my plan is to read temperature and save output in some file, so I can see what was the temperature in the past.
+But I plan to read the temperature and save the output in some files, so I can see what was the temperature in the past.
 Continue in part 2.